Department of Defense Whistleblower Program: Semi-annual report to Congress, April 1, 2007 to September 30, 2007

-Oversight of Component Inspectors General
+Oversight of component inspectors general

-MRI continually strives to strengthen guidance and provide support to their service IG counterparts.
-For the past several years, MRI has expanded its outreach programs for training military and civilian employees working in IG offices throughout the Department.
+For several years, MRI has expanded its outreach programs for training military and civilian employees working in IG offices throughout the Department.
 In addition to training workshops at the DoD IG headquarters, MRI conducts outreach nationwide.

-Recent training efforts have been attended by over 450 IG staff and investigators and include: the Joint and Combatant Command IG Course, workshops and briefings at the Air Force World Wide IG Conference, the Air Combat Command IG Symposium, the Army Medical Command IG Conference, and the National Guard's Central, Western, and Southeastern Regional IG Conferences.
+Training efforts have been attended by over 450 IG staff and investigators and include: the Joint and Combatant Command IG Course, workshops and briefings at the Air Force World Wide IG Conference, the Air Combat Command IG Symposium, the Army Medical Command IG Conference, and the National Guard's Central, Western, and Southeastern Regional IG Conferences.

 Additionally, MRI investigators and team leaders have daily interaction with military counterparts seeking assistance with reprisal investigative and policy issues.
 During the last year, the Department of Justice IG conducted a peer review of MRI processes and effectiveness.

 While the DoJ report findings were generally positive about MRI's implementation of the military whistleblower program, the report included 12 recommendations for organizational, staffing, and process improvement.

 MRI implemented several of the recommendations immediately and is actively pursuing implementation of the remainder.

 But the October 1998 revision to Title 10, United States Code, Section 1034 (10 USC 1034), the "Military Whistleblower Protection Act", contained significant changes in how the Military Department Inspectors General and DODIG will process reprisal allegations.
 The most significant change is that Military Department IGs now have the authority to grant the protections of 10 USC 1034 to reprisal allegations they receive.
 This means that military members are no longer required to submit reprisal allegations directly with the DODIG for coverage under 10 USC 1034.

 Military Department IGs must notify the DODIG within ten working days of receiving reprisal allegations.
 The DODIG Directorate for Military Reprisal Investigations will maintain a system to track those notifications.
 Military Department IGs will then conduct a preliminary inquiry to determine whether the allegations merit investigation under 10 USC 1034.

 All decisions by Military Department IGs not to investigate allegations of military Whistleblower reprisal are subject to the review and concurrence of the Director, DODIG Directorate for Military Reprisal Investigations.

 As before, all final reports of investigation under 10 USC 1034 must be approved by the Director, DODIG Directorate for Military Reprisal Investigations.

 DoD component Inspectors General may accept reprisal allegations from nonappropriated fund employees.
 DoD Directive 1401.3, "Reprisal Protection of Nonappropriated Fund Instrumentality Employees/Applicants", revised on October 16, 2001, provides that DoD Component Inspectors General may accept reprisal allegations from nonappropriated fund employees.
 The Directive further provides that the Component Inspectors General must forward the reprisal allegations to the DODIG for resolution.